open-company/open-company-slack-router/README.md

 ## Overview

 The OpenCompany Slack Router service handles incoming events from the Slack API.
 It will then post these messages to an Amazon SNS topic so that other services can take action.

-It also handles the url unfurl requests.
+In addition, the Slack Router also handles the Carrot URL unfurl requests from Slack.

 ## Local Setup